 Dr. Marlies Sproll, Chief Scientific Officer, is responsible for antibody discovery and pre-development, technology development, protein sciences, alliance management and intellectual property.
-Initial appointment: 2005 End of current period of office: June 30, 2014
+Initial appointment: 2005

 THE SUPERVISORY BOARD (AUFSICHTSRAT)

 As of December 31, 2011, MorphoSys's Supervisory Board consists of six independent members.
 The members of the Supervisory Board are appointed by the Annual General Meeting on the basis of their qualifications, work experience, independence and diversity.